nkasica/pandas-emetrics/README.md

 - [X] add encryption
 - [ ] further research into other ethical considerations that could be useful
 - [ ] research potential encryption options for supress() function
+- [ ] add in-place parameter to functions that modify dataframe